 - Evaluate staff on an annual basis including the identification of training needs to be incorporated into the office’s six (6) month work plan.

-- Cooperate with the Regional Director or the Directors of Litigation, Advocacy and Training in the implementation of CRLA’s Core Expectations.
+- Cooperate with the Program Director or the Directors of Litigation, Advocacy and Training in the implementation of CRLA’s Core Expectations.